sharmainec/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about `CSV_FILE_PATH`:**<br>
-* Users with no knowledge about file paths can just place the CSV file in the `data` folder and fill the `CSV_FILE_PATH` parameter with the CSV file's name.
+* Users with no knowledge about file paths can just place the CSV file in the `root` folder and fill the `CSV_FILE_PATH` parameter with the CSV file's name.
 </div>

-* The CSV file must have **2 columns**.
-The first column is for the English phrase, and the second column is for the foreign phrase.
+* The CSV file must have **3 columns** in the order of Language type, Foreign phrase, and English phrase.
   ![sample CSV file](images/SampleCSVFile.png)

 Examples:
-* `import ./dictionary.csv` will load all cards stored in the dictionary.csv to LingoGO!.
+* `import dictionary.csv` will load all cards stored in the dictionary.csv to LingoGO!.

 ### Listing all flashcards : `list`